KIrynaW/coast-keepers-project/README.md

      ![The pin location map feature of the page](docs/readme-images/map-feature.jpg)

 - #### Sign Up Page
-  - The *Sign Up* page is a very important feauture of the website.
+  - The *Sign Up* page is a very important feasture of the website.
-  - It is set agains an image that has the same color scheme as the website.
+  - It is set against an image that has the same color scheme as the website.
   - The form border is peach and the form is gray color and they are both opaque so the image can be faintly seen in the background.
   - The heading color is peach to compliment the border and main text color is beige to allow content stand out against its background.